Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Adeiny (also listed as Adeinys at the time) batted .262/.305/.355 and fielded .977 while playing shortstop exclusively in 2008-2009.

 Hechavarria then defected from Cuba.
-He signed a 4-year, $10 million contract with the Toronto Blue Jays in March 2010.
+It was a harrowing experience with fellow players Leslie Anderson and Rubi Silva that involved dealing with human traffickers and promising them a cut of future earnings.
+He later explained that he feared for his life during the long journey by boat to Mexico.
+He signed a four-year, $10 million contract with the Toronto Blue Jays in March 2010.
 He made his US debut with the Dunedin Blue Jays, hitting .278/.288/.431 and fielding .941 at short in his first 18 games, but fell to .193/.217/.292 after 41 games.
 That did not prevent the Blue Jays from promoting him to AA and the New Hampshire Fisher Cats, where he hit much better - .273/.305/.360 in 61 games.
 He was back at New Hampshire in 2011, playing 111 games for the Fisher Cats during which he hit only .235/.275/.347 and was thrown out in 13 of 32 steal attempts.
 Baseball America rated him as the #19 prospect in the Eastern League, between Chih-Hsien Chiang and Kyle McPherson.
 The Blue Jays seemingly were not overly concerned with his often poor hitting performance, as they really liked his defensive play and were confident that his bat would eventually catch up.
 Indeed, he was given another promotion at the end of that season, playing another 25 games in AAA, with the Las Vegas 51s.
 Playing in a very friendly hitting environment, he improved to an uncharacteristic .389/.431/.537.
 During the two seasons, he had played exclusively at shortstop.

 After two years of roller-coaster performance, Adeiny was at AAA Las Vegas to start the 2012 season.
 Apparently liking the desert air, he hit quite well, with a batting line of .312/.363/.424 in 102 games.
 In the 2012 AAA All-Star Game, he hit 8th and played shortstop for the Pacific Coast League.
 In a 3-0 win by the PCL, he went 0 for 4, retired by Matt Harvey, Zach Duke, Miguel Socolovich and Juan Cedeno.
 He also played a handful of games at second base in addition to shortstop, in preparation for an eventual promotion to the majors where he would need to play different infield positions.
 Indeed, that promotion came in early August with Brett Lawrie out with injury, and it was at third base that he made his debut with the Jays on August 4th.
 Facing the Oakland Athletics, he went 0 for 3 with a walk and 2 strikeouts.
 Hitting 9th, he was retired twice by Jordan Norberto and once by Grant Balfour before drawing the walk from Jeremy Blevins.
 Overall, he played 41 games for the Jays that first season, hitting .254 with 2 homers and 15 RBI while playing 18 times at third base, 17 at shortstop and 8 at second base.
 Still considered one of the Jays' most promising young players, he was included in a package of mainly young talent sent to the Miami Marlins on November 13th in return for a haul of higher-priced veteran players.
 Going to Toronto were SS Jose Reyes, Ps Mark Buehrle and Josh Johnson, C John Buck and IF/OF Emilio Bonifacio.
 Accompanying Hechavarria to Florida were SS Yunel Escobar, P Henderson Alvarez, C Jeff Mathis and three minor league prospects.

 It was clear that the Marlins were looking to Adeiny to be a starter in the infield in 2013, although it remained to be determined at which spot exactly.
 That quandary was answered when the Marlins traded Escobar to the Tampa Bay Rays before the start of the season, giving the starting spot at SS to Adeiny.
 On May 5th, he had a career game against the Philadelphia Phillies, hitting a bases-loaded triple off Roy Halladay in the 1st and then a grand slam, also off "Doc", in the 3rd.
 His 7 RBI were a career-high and led the Marlins to an easy 14-2 win over the Phils.
 On August 10th, he was the hero of one of the Marlins' most spectacular wins of the year against the Atlanta Braves, who were trying to extend a 14-game winning streak.
-Young pitchers Alex Wood and Nathan Eovaldi had kept the ballgame scoreless until the late innings, and the scoreboard was still unspoiled when Adeiny led off the top of the 1st with his 6th triple of the year - most in the National League - to the base of the left-center wall at Turner Field; he then scored the winning run as Jordan Walden threw a wild pitch while facing Ed Lucas.
+Young pitchers Alex Wood and Nathan Eovaldi had kept the ballgame scoreless until the late innings, and the scoreboard was still unspoiled when Adeiny led off the top of the 9th with his 6th triple of the year - most in the National League - to the base of the left-center wall at Turner Field; he then scored the winning run as Jordan Walden threw a wild pitch while facing Ed Lucas.
+He ended the season with a .228 average in 148 games, 30 runs scored and 42 RBIs.
+His 8 triples, with placed him 5th in the league, were his most impressivbe stat, but overall, his offensive value was quite poor, as witnessed by an OPS+ of only 56.
+He did play excellent defense, however.

 - Santiago de Cuba sports blog